About the BroadbandFabric Data Suites

 • We also will provide you with an efficient clustering and a full GIS design output ready for approval from a Professional Engineer.

-Broadband-specific, precise and simple
+Broadband-specific, precise and simple.

-How CostQuest identifies locations – a.k.a Broadband Serviceable Locations
+How CostQuest Identifies Broadband Serviceable Locations

-With over 114 million total locations across the U.S., CostQuest’s Broadband Serviceable Locations are defined as residential, business, CAI, agricultural, and other locations where fixed broadband internet access service is, or can be installed.
+With over 115 million total locations across the U.S., CostQuest’s Broadband Serviceable Locations are defined as residential, business, CAI, agricultural, and other locations where fixed broadband internet access service is, or can be installed.
 To identify these structures, see the process pictured below.

 Data sources CostQuest uses to find Broadband Serviceable Location.